Soham-003/SupervisedML_Regression_practice/README.md

-The project is based on learning some of regression and classification models alongwith cleaning and normalising data for training purpose.
+The project is based on learning some of regression and classification models alongwith cleaning and analysing data for training purpose.
-Moreover it focus on analysis and cleaning of data